gillyware/gatekeeper/docs/usage/features.md

 <a name="get-verbose-features-for-model"></a>
 ### Get Verbose Features for Model

-You may retrieve a collection of all active features effectively assigned to a given model, along with the source(s) of each feature (e.g., direct, via team, or on by default).
+You may retrieve a collection of all active features effectively assigned to a given model, along with the source(s) of each feature (ex., direct or via team).

 You may get a model's verbose features using one of the following approaches: